-Description: A close-up depiction of the Magnolia Grandiflora blossom.
-The painted image extends around the edges of the canvas and therefore, does not require a frame.
+Description: A close-up depiction of the southern Magnolia Grandiflora blossom.
+Hand-painted and signed by artist Teresa Bernard.

 Artist Comments: This painting is of the Magnolia Grandiflora, commonly known as the southern magnolia or bull bay.
 These large, showy flowers grow on trees native to East Texas, in addition to several other southern and southeastern states.
 The trees have large, glossy leaves and huge, fragrant white blossoms.
 Their sweet-smelling blossoms are considered an emblem of feminine sweetness and beauty.

 Magnolias are often a favorite subject matter for many artists.
 They are certainly a favorite flower of mine.
 I was drawn to the way the light hit this Magnolia’s pedals and immediately knew I wanted to do a painting of this magnificent flower.

 Some Interesting Things to Know About Magnolias